pinkfluffyunicorns-dancingonrainbows/pinkfluffyunicorns-dancingonrainbows/README.md

-- 👋 Hi, I’m @pinkfluffyunicorns-dancingonrainbows
+- 👋 Hi, I’m Sarah!
-- 👀 I’m interested in pink fluffy unicorns, especially when dancing on rainbows
+- 👀 I’m interested in Neuroscience and Biotechnology.
-- 🌱 I’m currently learning HMTL, CSS, and JS
+- 🌱 I’m currently learning R.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on neuroscience or biotechnology projects.
-- 📫 How to reach me: i'll determine that
+- 📫 How to reach me: sarahelange02@gmail.com
 - ⚡ Fun fact: The real name for a hashtag is an octothorpe.
 -
 <!---